Kolossi/jsirontable/README.md

-# JSIronTable
+# JSSteelTable
-JS IronTable - A responsive Jquery Table for multiple purposes
+JS SteelTable - A responsive Jquery Table for multiple purposes

+This is a fork of [raftopyannis/jsirontable](https://github.com/raftopyannis/jsirontable), in order to remove draggable functionality not wanted, and to add the ability to have a 2D table (ie with columns produced from the data).

 This table provides a responsive JQuery table which includes:
 - Column Sorting